Ledrunning/tiny_thermometer/README.md

-# Tiny termometer
+# Tiny thermometer
-## A simple temperature and humidity meter displaying values on 8x2 LCD
+## A simple temperature and humidity meter displaying values on an 8x2 LCD
-## On small avr microcontroller Attiny 2313
+## On small Avr microcontroller Attiny 2313
 ## Program written in C language in Atmel Studio 7

-* Repository contains project in Atmel Studio 7 with source code
+* Repository contains a project in Atmel Studio 7 with source code
 * Simulation project in Proteus 8

 * Program Memory Usage 	:	1684 bytes   82,2 % Full